ip2location/ip2location-piwik/README.md

-__Can I use IP2Location Web service?__
+__Can I use IP2Location.io Geolocation API service?__

-Yes, please purchase credits from https://www.ip2location.com/web-service and insert your API key in the settings page.
+Yes, please create an account from https://www.ip2location.io/ and insert your API key in the settings page.